Information for In-Person Teaching

 Do students in online courses need to be vaccinated or test weekly?

 Yes.
-All students are required to comply with the CSU vaccination requirement, which includes certifying proof of vaccination or requesting a medical or religious exemption.
+All students are required to comply with the CSU vaccination requirement, which includes certifying proof of vaccination, and a booster when eligible, or requesting a medical or religious exemption.
 Any students who have an approved medical or religious exemption are required to test weekly.
-We will pursue disciplinary action with students who are non-compliant.
+We may pursue disciplinary action with students who are non-compliant.

 Does the University have suggested information to include in syllabi?

 Please see suggested information to include in syllabi below:

-As a reminder, the CSU requires all faculty, staff, and students who are accessing University facilities to be fully vaccinated against COVID-19, unless you have an approved exemption.
+As a reminder, the CSU requires all faculty, staff, and students to be fully vaccinated against COVID-19, unless you have an approved exemption.
 Masks are required at Cal State LA while indoors.
 Accordingly, all students are required to wear an appropriate mask that covers the nose and mouth in order to participate in this course.
 Wearing a mask outdoors when in a group or populated area is also recommended.

-Find more details about campus COVID-19 protocols and answers to frequently asked questions on Health Watch.
+Find more details about campus COVID-19 protocols and answers to frequently asked questions on Health Watch at calstatela.edu/healthwatch.
 Policies and requirements regarding COVID-19 may change based on campus, local, state and/or federal guidelines; the Health Watch page is the best resource for current Cal State LA information.
 If you have any additional questions, call 323-343-3633 or email [email protected].

 Is there someone I can speak with about COVID-19 related issues if I have more questions?